isa3d/isa3d/EzDim/Documentation.md

 ### Practical Example :

 To ensure that you understand how to use the **DrawInVR.cs** component, let's look at an example.
-You can download the **DrawInVR.cs** sample from the package manager and open it.
+You can download the **DrawInVR.cs** sample [Here](https://github.com/user-attachments/files/16608183/Sample_VR.zip) and open it.
 In this sample, you will find some public void functions that are similar to the ones we saw in the **EzDimStarter** component.

 ```C#